micahhausler/k8s-oidc-helper/README.md

 ## Installation

 ```
-go install github.com/micahhausler/k8s-oidc-helper
+go get github.com/micahhausler/k8s-oidc-helper
 ```

 ## Usage

 ```
-Usage of ./k8s-oidc-helper:
+Usage of k8s-oidc-helper:

-  -client-id string
+  --client-id string
         The ClientID for the application
-  -client-secret string
+  --client-secret string
         The ClientSecret for the application
-  -config string
+  -c, --config string
         Path to a json file containing your application's ClientID and ClientSecret.
+Supercedes the --client-id and --client-secret flags.
-  -open
+  -o, --open true
-        Open the oauth approval URL in the browser
+        Open the oauth approval URL in the browser.
+Defaults to true (default true)
-  -version
+  -v, --version
         print version and exit
 ```